Skip to main content

 Opportunistic Observations

-FWC research methods produce detailed, reproducible, and reliable bear range maps to inform the FWC Bear Management Program, Florida residents, and any interested stakeholder.
+FWC research methods produced detailed, reproducible, and reliable bear range maps to inform the FWC Bear Management Program, Florida residents, and all interested stakeholders.
 Maps are both visually and quantitatively comparable over time so that trends in range extent can be identified.